Home run: Records

 The location of where Hank Aaron's record 755th home run landed has been monumented in Milwaukee.
 The spot sits outside American Family Field, where the Milwaukee Brewers currently play.
-Similarly, the point where Aaron's 715th homer landed, upon breaking Ruth's career record in 1974, is marked in the Turner Field parking lot.
-A red-painted seat in Fenway Park marks the landing place of the 502-ft home run Ted Williams hit in 1946, the longest measured homer in Fenway's history; a red stadium seat mounted on the wall of the Mall of America in Bloomington, Minnesota, marks the landing spot of Harmon Killebrew's record 520-foot shot in old Metropolitan Stadium.
+Similarly, the point where Aaron's 715th home run landed, upon breaking Ruth's career record in 1974, is marked in the Turner Field parking lot.
+A red-painted seat in Fenway Park marks the landing place of the 502-ft home run Ted Williams hit in 1946, the longest measured home run in Fenway's history; a red stadium seat mounted on the wall of the Mall of America in Bloomington, Minnesota, marks the landing spot of Harmon Killebrew's record 520-foot shot in old Metropolitan Stadium.

 May 2019 saw 1,135 MLB home runs, the highest ever number of home runs in a single month in Major League Baseball history.
-During this month, 44.5% of all runs came during a homer, breaking the previous record of 42.3%.
+During this month, 44.5% of all runs scored were the result of a home run, breaking the previous record of 42.3%.

 In postseason play, the most home runs hit by a player for a career is Manny Ramirez, who hit 29.
-Jose Altuve (23), Bernie Williams (22), and Derek Jeter (20) are the only other players to hit twenty postseason home runs.
-Rounding out the top ten as of the end of the 2021 season is Albert Pujols (19), George Springer (19), Carlos Correa (18), Reggie Jackson (18), Mickey Mantle (18, all in the World Series), and Nelson Cruz (18).
+Jose Altuve (23), Bernie Williams (22), Derek Jeter (20), and Kyle Schwarber (20) are the only other players to hit twenty postseason home runs.
+Rounding out the top ten as of the end of the 2021 season are Albert Pujols (19), George Springer (19), Carlos Correa (18), Reggie Jackson (18), Mickey Mantle (18, all in the World Series), and Nelson Cruz (18).
 As for most home runs in one postseason, Randy Arozarena holds the record with ten, done in the 2020 postseason.